-Blue spec Development Workstation Windows Window Function Required Files Main Window Central control window.
-Manage projects, set project .bspec options, build projects, and monitor status.
-Project Files Window View, edit and compile files in the project. .bsv Package Window Pre-elaboration viewer for the design.
-Load packages .bo into the development workstation and browse their contents.
-Provides a high-level view of the types, in- terfaces, functions and modules defined in the pack- age.
-Type Browser Primary means for viewing information about types .bo and interfaces.
-Displays the full structure hierarchy and all the concrete types derived from resolution of polymorphic types.
-Module Browser Post-elaboration module viewer, including rules and .ba method calls.
+Bluespec Development Workstation Windows Window Function Required Files Main Window Central control window.
+Manage projects, set project options, build projects, and monitor status. .bspec Project Files Window View, edit and compile files in the project. .bsv Package Window Pre-elaboration viewer for the design.
+Load packages into the development workstation and browse their contents.
+Provides a high-level view of the types, interfaces, functions and modules defined in the package. .bo Type Browser Primary means for viewing information about types and interfaces.
+Displays the full structure hierarchy and all the concrete types derived from resolution of polymorphic types. .bo Module Browser Post-elaboration module viewer, including rules and method calls.
 Displays the design hierarchy and an overview of the contents of each module.
-Provides an interface to the waveform viewer.
-Schedule Analysis Window View schedule information including warnings, .ba method calls, and conflicts between rules for a mod- ule.
-Scheduling Graphs Graphical view of schedules, conflicts, and dependen- .ba cies. .dot
+Provides an interface to the waveform viewer. .ba Schedule Analysis Window View schedule information including warnings, method calls, and conflicts between rules for a module. .ba Scheduling Graphs Graphical view of schedules, conflicts, and dependencies. .ba .dot